rhdhorchestrator/workflow-token-propagation-example/README.md

 export RHDH_BEARER_TOKEN='Bearer <base64 encoded token from config>'
 ```

-Then check the logs for the `dumber-server` pod:
+Then check the logs for the `sample-server` pod:
 ```
 ================ Headers for first ================
 2025-04-04 15:00:00.577614